 Plan for Major Expenses

 This step may seem easier said than done because it’s often hard to know what major expenses are coming up.
 There are some that you can plan for though.
 For example, you may know that within a year you will need to upgrade your computer system or pay to add a warehouse to accommodate your business growth.
 Begin considering these types of things now and figure out how much you should save to cover them.
 For an ecommerce business, preventing unexpected stock outs and planning purchase orders is a particularly important part of expense planning.
-Using restock forecasting in ecomdash, as well as low inventory alerts, can nearly eliminate the risk of stock outs and oversells.
+Using restock forecasting reports in ecomdash, as well as low inventory alerts, can nearly eliminate the risk of stock outs and oversells.

 Set Money Aside for Taxes